 Notice there are two values to each configuration, the first figure states the download speed and the second figure is the maximum upload speed.

-The most important figure is the download speed, this depicts how long it will take to view a web page, download a music file or an email attachment.
+The most important figure is the download speed as this depicts how long it will take to view a web page, download a music file or an email attachment

-As an example of how the different download speeds can affect your connection, below are some figures to give you an idea of the differences:
+To give you an idea of how the different download speeds can affect your connection below are some real world scenarios:

 Average Web Page (50 Kilobytes including images)